For Hospitals

 Ad Hoc Workgroups

 A variety of ad hoc groups have been created to support the work of the PHCQA.
-To date, these have included a Data Management Advisory Group to assist with the selection of a data management and reporting vendor, a Reporting and Marketing Workgroup designed to create and select the reporting platform and to develop communication and marketing strategies, and a PR Task Force to make recommendations on public relations matters and external communications.
+To date, these have included a Data Management Advisory Group to assist with the selection of a data management and reporting vendor; a Reporting and Marketing Workgroup designed to create and select the reporting platform and to develop communication and marketing strategies; and a PR Task Force to make recommendations on public relations matters and external communications.

 What process is being used to develop the overall approach?

-The PHCQA’s efforts to date have initially focused on hospital metrics/measures, largely because of the long history of public reporting on hospital care in Pennsylvania.
+The PHCQA’s efforts to date have primarily focused on hospital metrics/measures, largely because of the long history of public reporting on hospital care in Pennsylvania.
 However, we believe that this initiative must evolve over time to include measures covering the whole episode of care, across a variety of settings.
-A key overall goal of the PHCQA is to continue to build on the strong physician-hospital partnership to improve care and patent outcomes, particularly for individuals with chronic conditions.
+A key overall goal of the PHCQA is to continue to build on the strong physician-hospital partnership to improve care and patient outcomes, particularly for individuals with chronic conditions.

 How can you get involved?